-Lenders want to be able to confirm you can handle the payments related to other properties you own, so in many cases they will constantly update your monthly payments on your credit report to confirm all of your payments are being made on time.
+Lenders want to be able to confirm you can handle the payments related to other properties you own, so in many cases they’ll constantly update your monthly payments on your credit report to confirm that all of your payments are being made on time.
 Qualifying can get tricky if you have private financing — you’ll need to obtain your payment history to demonstrate that you’re paying the private financing.
 Private financing is often set up so the payments are made through a neutral title or escrow company; those companies can typically provide your payment history by completing a verification of mortgage form.

 If a title company isn’t servicing your payments, you may need to produce at least 12 months of canceled checks or bank statements to verify on-time payments.

 You’re not off the hook with documentation if there’s no mortgage on a property.
 The lender will want proof that the property is free of liens, which they can get from a copy of your homeowners insurance policy or special title report that may come with an extra fee.

 The property documents

 As you acquire properties, you should begin assembling a spreadsheet that shows the following, along with the associated documents: